lars-sh/parent/parent/README.md

 # Parent POM
 This POM is meant to be used as parent POM.
-Its further meaning is described at `de.lars-sh:root`.
+Its further meaning is described at [de.lars-sh:root](../README.md).